ckeditor/ckeditor4-docs/guides/dev/features/codesnippetgeshi/README.md

 ### Editor Configuration

-Go to your [CKEditor configuration](#!/guide/dev_configuration) and set the CKEDITOR.config.codeSnippetGeshi_url option.
+Go to your [CKEditor configuration](#!/guide/dev_configuration) and set the {@linkapi CKEDITOR.config.codeSnippetGeshi_url CKEDITOR.config.codeSnippetGeshi_url} option.
 For example for in-page configuration you can use the following code:

 ``` js
 CKEDITOR.replace( 'editor1', {